Best Winter Family Vacations in the Southeast USA

 The highlight is wandering the French Quarter, taking in the stunning architecture and beautiful streets.
 It’s worth wandering through the nearby Treme too and checking out Congo Square and St Louis Cemetery.
 There are many attractions beyond this though.
 Families will enjoy the Louisiana Children’s Museum and City Park, a huge park with playground and sculpture park.
 There is also the Audubon Aquarium of the Americas and Audubon Zoo.

 Its location on the Gulf of Mexico means winters are mild and it’s completely possible to have some warm weather during your stay.
 This makes New Orleans a particularly good choice if you are looking for warm places to visit in December in the USA.

 For a great stay in the French Quarter at a great price, try the Hotel Provincial.
 The two double bed rooms suit smaller families and there is also a great pool and garden area.
 For a great place to eat, try Johnny Po-Boys for a famous po-boy then finish off your meal with a beignet at Cafe du Monde.

-Contributed by Sharon from Dive into Tasmania.
+Contributed by Sharon from Tasmania Explorer.

 Beaufort, North Carolina

 The North Carolina coast may not be the first place you think of visiting in winter, but it’s a wonderful vacation destination in any season, not just during the summer.
 There will be fewer crowds with just as much outdoor fun to enjoy.